SS Caracas: History

 Wreck of Yaquina Bay at the south jetty near the entrance to Yaquina Bay.

 In 1888, having only served 7 years with the Red D Line, Caracas was sold for $175,000 to T. Egenton Hogg of the Oregon Pacific Railroad Company.
 She was renamed Yaquina Bay.
 She was intended to serve between Yaquina City, Newport and San Francisco, California, where Yaquina Bay was to replace the earlier Yaquina City, which had run aground a year earlier.
 The Oregon Pacific Railroad also operated a railroad line between Yaquina City through Corvallis.
-By having a combination of steamship and rail service through Yaquina City and Corvallis rather than the usual route through Portland, over 300 miles could be cut from the journey between California and Chicago.
+By having a combination of steamship and rail service through Yaquina City and Corvallis rather than the usual route through Portland, over 300 mi could be cut from the journey between California and Chicago.
 With Yaquina Bay restarting the company's steamship service, travel time from California to Chicago could once again be shortened.
 Unfortunately, Yaquina Bay was to never see this ambitious service.
 While being delivered on December 9, 1888, Yaquina Bay broke free from the steamer which was towing her and ran aground at the bay of her namesake near the remains of Yaquina City and was declared a total loss.
 Having lost a considerable amount of money from the wreck, Hogg stopped his ambitious project and left Oregon a broken man.
 Local residents believed that the Portland-based companies purposely sabotaged both of Hogg's vessels, so as to prevent him from taking away potential customers from their business.